 VII.
 Matters concerning mutual exchange of trademark documentation and information

-In 2004, the NPO will start downloading of notifications of new designations, subsequent designations, partial assignments and mergers electronically from WIPO in the XML format.
+In 2004, the NPO started downloading of notifications of new designations, subsequent designations, partial assignments and mergers electronically from WIPO in the XML format.

 Provisional refusals and other communications from the NPO to the International Bureau (WIPO) will step by step be phased over from paper to XML files with style sheets for easy print out of paper copies with desired layout.